gojek/courier-go/docs/docs/sdk/xds/xDS.md

 ## type [Client](<https://github.com/gojek/courier-go/blob/main/xds/client.go#L69-L80>)

-Client performs the actual ADS RPCs using the ADS v3 API\.
-It creates an ADS stream on which the xdsTarget resources are received\.
+Client performs the actual ADS RPCs using the ADS v3 API.
+It creates an ADS stream on which the xdsTarget resources are received.

 ```go
 type Client struct {